Candied Sweet Potatoes with Cinnamon

 Looking for other sweet potato recipes?

-candied sweet potatoes in a white bowl
+Candied sweet potatoes in a white bowl

 • Save